Backpacking Through Europe Itinerary

 Europe Itinerary 2 Weeks

-\With 2 weeks to travel, I would suggest deciding on 1 country and targeting about 4 cities.
-(Although 4 Cities might be a lot for two weeks)
+With 2 weeks to travel, I would suggest deciding on 1 country and targeting about 4 -5 cities.
+(Anything more than 5 cities means moving every couple of days)

 The less time you have to travel the fewer places you should go.
 Especially with only a Europe Itinerary of 2 weeks or 10 days.